mayflower/docker-ls/README.md

 Just download precompiled binaries for your platform from [github](https://github.com/mayflower/docker-ls/releases).

+## MacOS / Homebrew

+You can install `docker-ls` directly from homebrew:

+    brew install docker-ls

 ## Docker

 If you have Docker installed, you may want to try this option.
 Clone the